tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 special_type
-:  The outer content type of a DTLSCiphertext record carrying a CID is always set to the value 25 (tls12_cid).
-The actual content type of the record is found in DTLSInnerPlaintext.real_type after decryption.
+:  The outer content type of a DTLSCiphertext record carrying a CID is always set to tls12_cid(TBD2).
+The real content type of the record is found in DTLSInnerPlaintext.real_type after decryption.